 Conflicts and disagreements are a part of life.
 Sometimes, conflicts can become so complicated that people need to seek outside help to resolve them.
 That is where mediation comes in.
-Mediation services in the UK provide a means to resolve disputes without resorting to court proceedings.
+Mediation services in the UK provide a means to resolve disputes without resorting to court proceedings and employment tribunals.
 This process is often quicker, less stressful, and a lot cheaper than a legal battle.
 But what types of mediation are there?
 How do they work?
 Which one can assist you in resolving a specific issue?

 This blog will cover the various types of mediation services in the UK, their unique features, the issues they address, and how each type will assist you in making progress.